gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 As we can see, sometimes the program detects the border of the projection surface as a valid rectangle.
 I solved this issue by taking the one with the smallest area if two rectangles are detected.

-Once that the program knows the centers and the corners, it calculates the mean two by two in order to have four precise points that it can use to determinate the position of the projected surface in the camera feed.
+Once the program knows the centers and the corners, it calculates the mean two by two in order to have four precise points that it can use to determinate the position of the projected surface in the camera feed.
-I decided to cumulate the circles and the rectangle detection in order to gain in precision because the impact needs to be placed exactly where you shot.
+I decided to cumulate the circles and the rectangle detection in order to gain in precision because the laser impact needs to be placed exactly where the shot landed.

 I also needed to correct the perspective effect that is deforming a rectangle if we are not looking at it perfectly perpendicular and from its center: